sudarshansudarshan/aicamp/matrixmystics.md

 22.In the figure below:
 ![fig1](/codershigh/assets/markov2.png)
 If 1000 people were to start in one state, what will be the distribution of people eventually?
+Write down a python script to find the convergence.
    <details closed>
    <summary>Sol.</summary>